The Chatt Foundation offering our neighbors a warm place during artic weather conditions

 The Chief Officer of the Chatt Foundation, Vanessa Blevins has seen first-hand the life-saving impact of a warming shelter.

-"It's important because there's no place in town for folks to come in, and usually the shelters we have limited capacity, and we're able to serve more this way," said Blevins.
+"It's important because there's no place in town for folks to come in.
+Usually the shelters we have limited capacity, and we're able to serve more this way," said Blevins.

-The foundation expects about 190 people to utilize their resources providing women, children men a safe place to sleep.
+The foundation expects about 190 people to utilize their resources providing women, children, and men a safe place to sleep.

 "I just want them to keep on doing what they're doing for the homeless," said Reams.

-"It's really frustrating, and the things you have been through life," she continued.
-"They are helping you out and It seems like its slow, but its not that slow you just have to be patient."
+"It's really frustrating... when you try to get resources." she continued.
+"They are helping you out and it seems like it's slow, but it's not that slow.
+You just have to be patient."

 The shelter opens until 6 in the morning.